 - Refer to hot topics in your industry

-- Use more than 25 characters
+- Use more than 41 characters in your subject line

 - Try to “bait” readers with spam-like language or false promises

 - Be vague or unclear about the content of your email

 2) Get to Know Your Readers

 Show your readers that you understand them and view them as individuals.

 Learning about your customers will help you write emails that speak to their needs and aspirations.
 Additionally, it will allow you to personalize emails and forge deeper connections with recipients.
 You can get more conversions by collecting data about your audience and putting it to use in your email marketing efforts.

 - Research your audience’s interests, pain points, demographics, and buying habits